SAP/code-pal-for-abap/docs/checks/text-assembly.md

 ### What is the Intent of the Check?

-Following the [Clean ABAP](https://github.com/SAP/styleguides/blob/main/clean-abap/CleanABAP.md#use--to-assemble-text), this check searches for text assembly and suggests the usage of the `|` to perform it.
+This check searches for locations where text is assembled from different fragments and string templates (marked by `|`) are not used.

 ### How to solve the issue?

-Use `|` to assemble the text
+Use string templates to assemble text from smaller pieces.

 ### What to do in case of exception?